tripathydevjyoti/Quantum-Machine-Learning-/README.md

 The forecasting models operate directly on 14-step input windows using 14-qubit data-reuploading circuits.
 The repository contains five encoding families:

-- `RY` baseline encoding
+* `RY` baseline encoding
-- same-scalar `RX-RY-RZ` encoding
+* same-scalar `RX-RY-RZ` encoding
-- fixed seasonal-meridian encoding
+* fixed seasonal-meridian encoding
-- learnable seasonal-CDF encoding
+* learnable seasonal-CDF encoding
-- learnable seasonal-CDF encoding with an additional `RZ` component
+* learnable seasonal-CDF encoding with an additional `RZ` component

 The experimental workflow includes:

-- ideal state-vector simulations across circuit depths 1–6 and five random seeds;
+* ideal state-vector simulations across circuit depths 1–6 and five random seeds;
-- finite-shot, hardware-informed noisy simulations;
+* topology-aware finite-shot noisy simulations using a frozen Aachen backend snapshot;
+* a preliminary FakeMelbourneV2 noise-model-only testing platform;
-- SPSA-to-Adam noisy-training workflows;
+* two-pass SPSA–Adam noisy-training workflows;
-- exact temporal-fidelity, spectral, and quantum-geometric analyses;
+* exact temporal-fidelity, spectral, and quantum-geometric analyses;
-- validation and aggregation scripts for the manuscript tables; and
+* validation and aggregation scripts for the manuscript tables; and
-- portable Slurm entry points for HPC reproduction.
+* portable Slurm entry points for HPC reproduction.

 The curated ideal study contains 150 completed runs: five encodings, six depths, and five seeds.
-Noisy Aachen simulations are still in progress, so noisy results will be added only after the corresponding experiment blocks and validation checks are complete.
+The Aachen simulations constitute the canonical noisy study for the manuscript and are still in progress, so their results will be added only after the corresponding experiment blocks and validation checks are complete.

 ## Repository layout